femke77/pet-adoption-client/README.md

   Routing is done with React Router Dom.

-  A huskey pre-commit hook is linting my staged files to ensure good code uniformity with prettier rules.
+  A husky pre-commit hook is linting my staged files to ensure good code uniformity with prettier rules.

   I prefer headless architecture so this is only the client side.
 The server is located at https://github.com/femke77/pet-adoption-server